Session 3: A 3-Day Workshop on Monoclonal Antibody Pharmacokinetics and Pharmacodynamics (Virtual)

 David Z. D'Argenio, PhD

-David Z. D'Argenio, PhD, is Professor of Biomedical Engineering at the University of Southern California and holder of the Chonette Chair of Biomedical Technology.
+David Z. D'Argenio, PhD, is Professor of Biomedical Engineering at the University of Southern California (USC) and holder of the Chonette Chair of Biomedical Technology.
 He is a Fellow of the American Institute for Engineering in Medicine and Biology, American Association of Pharmaceutical Sciences, International Society of Pharmacometrics, and a past member of the FDA Advisory Committee for Pharmaceutical Science and Clinical Pharmacology.
 Since 1985 he has served as co-director of the Biomedical and Simulations Resource (BMSR) at USC, which develops, applies and disseminates advanced modeling methods for studying biological systems, where he has led the development of the ADAPT software for PK/PD modeling and analysis.

 Mager.